julianhirt/ios-rotation-example/README.md

 This solves the issue in iOS8 when dismissing ViewController2 while in landscape mode.

-This 'hack' usees the application:supportedInterfaceOrientationsForWindow: method on the applications delegate.
+This 'hack' uses the application:supportedInterfaceOrientationsForWindow: method on the applications delegate.
 It's most definitely not a very nice solution but it works for now.

 ![Example](/iphone_animation.gif?raw=true "Example from iOS8(Beta5) Simulator")